h2zero/NimBLE-Arduino/docs/Migration_guide.md

 > BLEAdvertising::start (NimBLEAdvertising::start)

-Now takes 2 optional parameters, the first is the duration to advertise for (in seconds), the second is a callback that is invoked when advertising ends and takes a pointer to a `NimBLEAdvertising` object (similar to the `NimBLEScan::start` API).
+Now takes 2 optional parameters, the first is the duration to advertise for (in milliseconds), the second is a callback that is invoked when advertising ends and takes a pointer to a `NimBLEAdvertising` object (similar to the `NimBLEScan::start` API).
 This provides an opportunity to update the advertisement data if desired.
 <br/>